Call

 3. It’s a relatively small investment, worth far more than the cost.

-I get it.
-You’re closing costs feel like they’re piling up higher and higher.
+The closing costs are going to feel like they’re piling up higher and higher.
 But an additional $300 – $700 to be certain what you’re walking into — is that too expensive to know what you own?
 When you could run into issues that could cost you thousands, it’s better to know upfront to protect your investment.

 4. You live in an HOA.

-If you plan on making any improvements, you’re going to want to know what’s yours and what’s common property.
+If a buyer plans on making any improvements, they’re going to want to know what’s theirs and what’s common property.
 We’ve heard about people buying a house and then later finding out they have a fence that encroaches several feet into the HOA’s common space.
 Plus, some HOAs will require that you get an updated survey to make any improvements so that you can prove they’re within the bounds of your property.

 5. Happiness for years to come.

-Hey, maybe you’re moving into your home with the intention of building an addition, setting up that white picket fence, or putting in a nice big pool.
-If you don’t know what you own, how can you be sure your plans fit into that?
+Maybe your buyer is moving into a home with the intention of building an addition, setting up that white picket fence, or putting in a nice big pool.
+If they don’t know what they own, how can they be sure their plans fit into that?
 Also, easements and encroachments can be huge neighborly disputes.
-It’s better to just know so that you can start off on the right foot.
+It’s better to just know so that they can start off on the right foot.

 Keep Reading